ptanmay143/py-console-games/README.md

 # Python Console Games

-A collection of console-based games on Python
+A collection of console-based games on Python.

 ## Requirements